MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/sha256hashfunction.md

 of characters, each two of which represent a single Hex number between 0 and 255).

+> [!WARNING]
-<div class='warning'>The algorithm used by this function (SHA256) is guaranteed
+> The algorithm used by this function (SHA256) is guaranteed
-to not be modified in the future, but is very complex to calculate.
-Users that need a "lightweight" hash function for the duration of a single query are advised to use the function [hash()](./hashfunction.md) instead.</div>
+> to not be modified in the future, but is very complex to calculate.
+Users that
+> need a "lightweight" hash function for the duration of a single query are advised
+> to use the function [hash()](./hashfunction.md) instead.

 **Examples**